enkidevs/curriculum/WIP-SQL/creating-a-timetable.md

 ---
 ## Content

-A table can be created in sql using:
+A table can be created in sql using the following query:
 ```
 CREATE TABLE first_table(
   column1 datatype NOT NULL,